Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: Preliminaries

 A Seifert fibered space is a 3-manifold $M$ with a decomposition of $M$ into a disjoint union of circles, called fibres, such that each circle has a tubular neighbourhood in $M$ that is isomorphic to a fibered solid torus or Klein bottle.
 If we collapse each of these circles we obtain a surface $B$ that has a natural orbifold structure, we call $B$ the \emph{base orbifold} of $M$.
 Such an orbifold $B$ has its \emph{orbifold fundamental group} $\pi_1^{orb}(B)$, which is not necessarily the fundamental group of the underlying topological space, but it is related to the fundamental group of $M$ via the following lemma.

 \begin{lemma}\cite[lemma 3.2]{Sc83} Let $M$ be a Seifert fiber space with base orbifold $B$.
 Let $\Gamma$ be the fundamental group of $M$.
 Then there is an exact sequence

 where $K$ denotes the cyclic subgroup of $\Gamma$ generated by a regular fiber.
-The group $K$ is infinite except in cases where $M$ is covered by $S^3$. \end{lemma}
+The group $K$ is infinite except in cases where $M$ is covered by $\mbs^3$. \end{lemma}

-A 2-orbifold $B$ is of exactly one of the following types depending on the structure of its universal cover.: bad, spheric, hyperbolic, flat.
+A 2-orbifold $B$ is of exactly one of the following types depending on the structure of its universal orbifold covering: bad, spheric, hyperbolic, or flat.
 In this paper we will divide the computation of the $\calF_k$-geometric dimension of a Seifert manifold $M$ depending on the type of its base orbifold $B$.